 The PT-vs-cedar split decision is where most of the cost discipline lives.
 PT runs roughly half the per-LF cost of cedar and lasts about 70% as long — so the break-even on visible decks is roughly “does this owner stain it?”
 If the answer is yes, cedar wins on appearance + the lifespan gap closes; if the answer is no, PT wins on cost and ages similarly (both go gray + check; cedar just does it slower).
 For utility decks (under a workshop, behind a garage, somewhere a neighbor doesn't see) PT is almost always the right answer regardless of stain-and-seal habits.

 Composite is the last 20% of the curve.
-It's 50-100% more expensive on materials, requires the hidden-clip system for warranty, and demands flatter joist work because the boards have less give than wood does — 12″ on center isn't unusual on composite installs vs the 16″ standard on wood.
-The warranty conditions are real, not optional: face-screwing Trex into a deck looks fine for two seasons and then voids when the boards start flexing past spec.
-If you're paying composite money, follow the manufacturer install guide to the letter — that's the warranty discipline that separates trust-credible installers from the “close enough” ones.
+It's 50-100% more expensive on materials, and demands flatter joist work because the boards have less give than wood does — 12″ on center isn't unusual on composite installs vs the 16″ standard on wood.
+The fastener system depends on the board profile: grooved-edge boards (Trex, TimberTech, AZEK and similar) typically require the manufacturer's hidden-fastener clip system, while square-edge boards in the same product lines often have an approved face-fastener system.
+Read the install guide for your exact board profile before buying fasteners — the warranty is profile-specific, not a blanket “clips required” rule.
+If you're paying composite money, follow the manufacturer install guide to the letter; that's the warranty discipline that separates trust-credible installers from the “close enough” ones.

 The decision matrix